denniscual/restatum/README.md

 [![NPM](https://img.shields.io/npm/v/restatum.svg)](https://www.npmjs.com/package/restatum) [![Build Status](https://travis-ci.org/denniscual/restatum.svg?branch=master)](https://travis-ci.org/denniscual/restatum)

-Managing your application state must be easy and straightforward. "restatum" is a minimal and fast library which provides you these features in Reactish way.
+Managing your application state must be easy and straightforward. **restatum** is a minimal and fast library which provides you these features in Reactish way.
 It uses same and well-known approach like [React.useState](https://reactjs.org/docs/hooks-reference.html#usestate) and [React.useReducer](https://reactjs.org/docs/hooks-reference.html#usereducer) for handling your state, so integrating it into your app is a breeze!

 ```bash